 EMD of Rs 2,000,000/- (Rupees Twenty Lacs) will be required for participation in all lots (machines) put up for e-Auction.

-If a Bidder wishes to participate in e-Auction for only some of the Lots (machines), then He / She / They may do so after submitting EMD @ Rs 50,000 (Rupees Fifty Thousand) fo each Lot (machine).
+If a Bidder wishes to participate in e-Auction for only some of the Lots (machines), then He / She / They may do so after submitting EMD @ Rs 50,000 (Rupees Fifty Thousand) for each Lot (machine).

 EMD must be remitted by crossed Demand Draft, drawn in favour of Maruti Suzuki India Limited, on any Indian scheduled Bank, payable at New Delhi.
 NO OTHER MODE OF PAYMENT WILL BE ACCEPTED.